-Contrary to popular belief, retirement in the US remains largely unchanged despite the pandemic.
-In fact, most workers were said to have saved for their retirement in 2020 compared to any other year in the past.
-Luckily, there are now several retirement options for seniors who want to settle down and age in a place that is comfortable and convenient.
+The state of retirement in the US has remained largely unchanged despite the pandemic.
+Statistics show that most workers were able to save for their retirement in 2020 compared to any other year.
+As such, there are now several retirement options for those who want to spend their senior years in a place that is both comfortable and convenient.

-There are a number of communities out there that seek to cater to seniors’ different needs, from independent to assisted living, and skilled nursing care.
-However, it may be hard to determine how much care and attention you might need—whether in the long or short run.
-Continuing Care Retirement Communities (CCRCs) actually aim to solve just that.
+To date, there are a number of communities out there that seek to cater to seniors’ different needs, from independent to assisted living, and skilled nursing care.
+However, it may be hard to determine how much care and attention you might need — whether in the long or short run.
+Continuing care retirement communities (CCRCs) actually aim to solve just that.

 Combining the convenience of supplying residents with all services and amenities they might need, CCRCs can also provide them with the type of current and future care they will need—thus easing the burden of moving to another facility.
-As such, it should definitely be taken into consideration during retirement planning for seniors who want to age in place.
+As such, it should definitely be taken into consideration during retirement planning for seniors.

 Continuing Care Retirement Communities, also known as Life Plan communities or Life Care Communities are a type of retirement community where residents’ needs are taken care of by employed staff.
 Varying levels of care are attended to, whether seniors need independent living, assisted living, or more hands-on skilled nursing care.